 IN THE NEWS

-"Myths about Police Shootings" with author Joseph K. Loughlin on News4JAX, Jacksonville, Florida.
+"Myths about Police Shootings" with author Joseph K. Loughlin interviewed on News4Jax, Jacksonville, Florida.
 Video.

 'Shots Fired' author Joseph K. Loughlin discusses book on police shootings.
 Watch the video here.